RussellSk/head_first_design_patterns/README.md

 **Chapter 6 - Command pattern**
 encapsulates a request as an object, thereby letting you parameterize other objects with different requests, queue or log requests, and support undoable operations.

+**Chapter 7 - The Adapter Pattern**
+converts the interface of a class into another interface the client expect.
+Adapter lets classes work together that couldn't otherwise because of incompatible interfaces.